 “We continue to see a strong and unified Europe, not as a rival, but as an ever stronger partner.
 For a stronger Europe is a stronger West.” – President Ronald Reagan, May 8, 1985.

-The Center for European and Transatlantic Studies (CETS), a Jean Monnet Center of Excellence, promotes and organizes research, teaching and public events on Europe and the transatlantic relationship.
+The Center for European and Transatlantic Studies (CETS) promotes and organizes research, teaching and public events on Europe and the transatlantic relationship.
 Specifically, CETS aims to:

 - Promote and disseminate policy-relevant research that pertains to Europe and the transatlantic relationship;